flipotronics/A1/README.md

 # A1
-Flipotronics A1 hybrid digital/analog synthesizer based on Raspberry Model 3B+.
+Flipotronics A1 hybrid modular digital/analog synthesizer based on Raspberry Model 3B+ and the Eurorack standard.

 This repo contains the Flipotronics documentation